 Chat with a local specialist who can help organize your trip.

 Say goodbye to Paros!
-After breakfast, you'll head straight to the main port to continue your adventure in Naxos.
-With an active main town where you can shop and admire the Venetian architecture, a historic Kastro (castle) area, and expansive beaches, the island offers opportunities for both laidback relaxation, as well as water or land activities.
+After breakfast, you'll head straight to the main port to catch a ferry and continue your adventure on the neighboring island of Naxos.
+With an active main town where you can shop and admire the Venetian architecture, a historic Kastro (castle) area, and expansive beaches, the island offers opportunities for both laid-back relaxation as well as water or land activities.
 The rest of the day is yours to unwind as you choose.

 If you prefer something a bit more pastoral, Naxos is also known for its rich agricultural industry.
 Pay a visit to a cheese-producing facility or a local distillery to sample the famous local kitron liquor.
 For dinner, wander up the hill through the streets of the Kastro neighborhood to pick out your favorite of the area's tavernas, where you can sample the island's fresh produce in its best forms.

 Most of the village can only be accessed on foot.
-Have a coffee on the pedestrian-only main street and soak in a slower pace of life, and get lost in the village's winding pathways that crawl up and down the mountainside.
-Don't miss a visit to the nearby Agia Kyriaki church, located within hiking distance beyond the village.
+Have a coffee on the pedestrian-only main street and soak up the slower pace of life, then get lost in the village's winding pathways that crawl up and down the mountainside.
+Don't miss a visit to the nearby Agia Kyriaki, located within hiking distance beyond the village.
 This former Byzantine church is best known for the remnants of its historic murals.

 If you're looking for a break from Greek food in the evening, the seasonal Picasso Mexican restaurant on Plaka beach has been drawing loyal visitors to its fresh fajitas and margaritas for more than 20 summers.